 Can parent/daughter teams sell Fall Products?
 Yes!
 They can make direct sales door to door, at their work place, knitting circle, Bunco group, etc.

 Can my daughter & I set up a Girl Scout stand in front of our house?
 Yes!
-During the booth sale period, Nov 7 – 16, 2014.
-Girl Scouts can set-up “lemonade” type stands to sell on the property were the girl currently resides as their city and/or home owners’ associations permit.
+Fall Product Stands are permitted on a girl’s OC residence for the entire Fall Product program period with parental supervision and as their city and/or home owners’ associations permit.

 Can girls sell online?
 Girls may market their sale to family & friends on the internet using the vendor website (QSP/Nuts Online Program) providing they sign the Girl Scout Internet Safety Pledge and follow all Girl Scout safety guidelines.
 Check with your Leader for more details.